xladdd/wisdom/wisdom.md

 1. Open the layer SOURCE first
 2. Then open the layer TARGET file
 3. Run Script “moveLayer”.
 Replace “RESENI” in the script with exact source layer name.
-4. It helped to create the same-name empty layer in the ++target++ file, while locking all the other layers.
+4. It helped to create the same-name empty layer in the ==target== file, while locking all the other layers.
    [moveLayer.jsx](Attachments/BA9D1125-F297-489C-8017-886F714F3FE9.jsx)

 ```